NathanMcMillan54/FOMOSv2-CL/README.md

 In version 3 of FOMOS it should be a mix of FOMOSv1-Yellow and FOMOSv2-CL (this version of FOMOS).

+# Requirements

+The requirements are unknown right now but are likely:

+- 128MB storage
+- 16MB memory

+Defiantly ARM CPU

 # Setup

 ```commandline